Deltinha/front-gratibox/README.md

 - Subscribe to a plan
 - See your active plan

+## Technologies

+- React
+- React Router Dom
+- Axios
+- styled-components

 ## Running locally

-After cloning, in the project directory, you can run:

 1. Create a root project folder named campy